 - Must have a Bank of America bank account or Merrill investment account to maximize rewards

-Delivering 2 points for every $1 spent on travel and dining and 1.5 points for every $1 on other purchases, the Bank of America Premium Rewards card delivers tremendous value in the crowded space of travel rewards credit cards.
-Bank of America customers will gain even more value.
-If you have a Bank of America bank account or Merrill investment account and you qualify for the Bank of America Preferred Rewards program, you can collect 3.5 points for every $1 spent on travel and dining, and as much as 2.62 points for every $1 in other purchases.
+The Bank of America Premium Rewards card delivers tremendous value in the crowded space of travel rewards credit cards by offering 2 points for every $1 spent on travel and dining and 1.5 points for every $1 on other purchases.
+If you have a Bank of America bank account or Merrill investment account and qualify for the Bank of America Preferred Rewards program, you will gain even more value.
+You’ll collect 3.5 points for every $1 spent on travel and dining and as much as 2.62 points for every $1 in other purchases.

 You can redeem the points for cash back as a statement credit, a direct deposit into your Bank of America checking or savings account, or use it to fund your Merrill investments, including a 529 college savings plan.
 You can also redeem points for travel or gift cards.
 A host of other travel benefits and perks round out this Visa Signature card.